vmware-archive/elasticsearch-service-broker/README.md

 The project is made of several modues to assist in the deployment, configuration, and testing of this broker.

 ##[elasticsearch-service-broker](elasticsearch-service-broker)
 This is the main broker, written as a Spring Boot Application in Java.
+Directions to deploy the broker are provided in this repository.

 ##[elasticsearch-connector](elasticsearch-connector)
 This is a spring cloud service connector that simplifies how other Spring Boot applications can easily connect to elasticsearch service without parsing connections details from the environment variables.